ॐ श्री गुरुभ्यो नमः ॐ श्री शिवानन्दाय नमः ॐ श्री चिदानन्दाय नमःॐ श्री दुर्गायै नमः

 Sanchi is a Buddhist complex, famous for its Great Stupa, on a hilltop at Sanchi Town in Raisen District of the State of Madhya Pradesh in India.
-It is located in 46 kilometres north-east of Bhopal, state capital of Madhya Pradesh.
+It is located 46 kilometres north-east of Bhopal – state capital of Madhya Pradesh.

-It was crowned by the Chhatri, a parasol-like structure symbolising high rank, which was intended to honour and shelter the relics.
+It was crowned by the Chhatri – a parasol-like structure – symbolising high rank, which was intended for honouring and sheltering the relics.

-The original construction work of this stupa was overseen by Ashoka, whose wife Devi was the daughter of a merchant of nearby Vidisha.
+The original construction work of this stupa was overseen by Mauryan Emperor Ashoka, whose wife Devi was the daughter of a merchant of the nearby Vidisha.
 Sanchi was also her birthplace as well as the venue of her wedding with Ashoka.